Hereford: Tourism and attractions

-Hereford Cathedral dates from 1079 and contains the Mappa Mundi, a medieval map of the world dating from the 13th century which was restored in the late 20th century.
+Hereford Cathedral dates from 1079 and contains the Mappa Mundi, a medieval map of the world dating from the 13th century, which was restored in the late 20th century.
 It also has a chained library.

 The Old House, Hereford is an historic black and white house in the centre of High Town in Hereford.
 It is now a museum about life in the Jacobean era of the 1600s when it was built.

 The Hereford Museum and Art Gallery, housed in a Victorian Gothic building and opened in 1874, presents artefacts, fine art, and decorative art associated with the local area.

-The Hereford Cider Museum is in the city, with a shop, and an interactive guide to producing the drink.
+The Museum of Cider is in the city, with a shop, and an interactive guide to producing the drink.
 It is a registered Charity Trust founded in the early 1970s by people who wanted to record the past, and the disappearing traditional art of cider making that had been practised for generations on the farms in the "Cider Counties".
 Situated in an old cider factory, it opened in 1980 and 1981.
-In the spring/summer a cider festival is held, started in the mid-1980s, by the Friends of the Museum with the advice of Long Ashton Research station near Bristol.
-It has a display of named cider apples, and the apples are pressed in the old way.
-The Museum holds in its Pomological Archive a number of records pertaining to apples and cider.
+In the spring/summer a cider festival is held, started in the mid-1980s, by the Friends of the Museum with the advice of Long Ashton Research Station near Bristol.
+It has a display of named cider apples and the apples are pressed in the old way.
+The museum holds in its Pomological Archive a number of records pertaining to apples and cider.

 The Violette Szabo Museum is in Wormelow village, outside the city.

 Holme Lacy House, now a hotel for a national chain, was built near the city by John Scudamore in the 1500s.
 It has played host to famous historical figures in its time.